dirkschumacher/ndarray-linear-regression/readme.md

 // the coeffients are here
 const coefficents = model.coefficents

-// you can use the resulting model object to fit new data const prediction = model.predict(newDataMatrix)
+// you can use the resulting model object to make predictions for new data const prediction = model.predict(newDataMatrix)
 ```